lazybytez/.github/docs/CONTRIBUTING.md

 If you find some really serious security issue, please don't create a GitHub issue for it in the first line - it could put all bots based on this repository onto risk.
-Send a mail to [this email][reportmail] instead, to keep it structured you can simply copy our bug template into your mail.
+Send a mail to [this email][email] instead, to keep it structured you can simply copy our bug template into your mail.

 ## Contributing code

 Code contributions are great because they allow anyone to contribute to their favorite projects - in addition they help us to make progress.
-But there're some things to keep in mind when contributing code.
-You grant us a perpetual license to use your code under the MIT license in the moment you contribute something to this project.
+But there are some things to keep in mind when contributing code.
+You grant us a perpetual license to use your code under the MIT license at the moment you contribute something to this project.
 This contributing code section covers all defined standards that have nothing to do with or coding standards, as they are separated from our contribution guide - but we recommended to read them, as code that not follows them will be rejected.